NRI Income Tax & Compliance

 Sukanya Samriddhi Yojana 8.50% Till the girl child becomes 21 years old.
 Additionally, when she turns 18, partial withdrawal is allowed.
 Low

-Apart from the above-stated investments, under section 80C, expenses incurred in principal repayment of home loan and tuition fees of children can also be claimed as tax deductions.
+Apart from the above-stated investments, under Section 80C, expenses incurred in the principal repayment of a home loan and tuition fees of children can also be claimed as tax deductions.

 This was all about the comparison of different investments that are part of the Section 80C deduction list and their risk factor.
 Moving ahead, let's know the tax deduction limits under different sections.

-Through sections 80CCC and 80CCD, you can claim tax deductions for investments in pension schemes.
-The combined tax deductions you get from sections 80C, 80CCC, and 80CCD(1) are up to INR 1,50,000.
-Apart from this, under Section 80CCD(1B), you can claim an extra tax deduction for National Pension Scheme (NPS) payments you made.
-Hence, the total available tax deductions you claim are INR 2,00,000 under Sections 80C, 80CCC, 80CCD(1), and 80CCD(1B).
+Through Sections 80CCC and 80CCD, you can claim tax deductions for investments in pension schemes.
+The combined tax deductions you get from Sections 80C, 80CCC, and 80CCD(1) are up to INR 1,50,000.
+Apart from this, under Section 80CCD(1B), you can claim an extra tax deduction for National Pension Scheme (NPS) payments made.
+Hence, the total available tax deductions you can claim are INR 2,00,000 under Sections 80C, 80CCC, 80CCD(1), and 80CCD(1B).
 Confused?
 Have a look at the table below and resolve all your doubts.

 Sections Investments Eligible for Tax Deductions Maximum Deduction